-What to choose: Euro or Swiss Franc
+What to choose: the euro or the Swiss franc?

-Since the Swiss currency is used as an asset for storing savings along with gold.
+Because the Swiss currency is used as an asset for storing savings along with gold.

 It is clear that a reasonable question arises here: Which is better, the euro or the Swiss franc?